(Updated on January 01, 2023)

 - Disease biomarkers

 - Stem cell therapy

 - Tissue engineering and regenerative medicine

-American Journal of Translational Medicine charges a publication fee of $750 per an article in 2022 on black and white pages.
+American Journal of Translational Medicine charges a publication fee of $800 per article in 2023 on black and white pages.
 The color figure (page) is charged an additional $150 per figure (page).

 The bibliographic databases that index articles published in the American Journal of Translational Medicine include: